feitosa-daniel/feitosa-daniel.github.io/_pages/about.md

   - /about.html
 ---

-Currently, an assistant professor in Campus Fryslân at the University of Groningen, member of the [Data Research Centre](https://www.rug.nl/cf/onderzoek-gscf/research/research-centres/dataresearchcentre/), led by [Anne Beaulieu](https://annebeaulieu.org/), and guest researcher at the [Software Engineering and Architecture](http://www.cs.rug.nl/search/Main/HomePage) group, led by [Paris Avgeriou](http://www.cs.rug.nl/~paris/).
+Currently, an assistant professor in the Faculty of Science and Engineering at the University of Groningen.
+Member of the [Software Engineering and Architecture](http://www.cs.rug.nl/search/Main/HomePage) group, led by [Paris Avgeriou](http://www.cs.rug.nl/~paris/).

 My research interests lie in software architecture and software quality and are commonly applied to HW/SW co-design, although I also address other software-intensive systems.
 I have initially focused on reference architectures and reusable components for mobile robot systems.
 Later, I delved into architectural and design problems.